UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 A configuration file starts with "[MVMOO_SETUP]".

 The most important parameters, including all the parameters needed to replicate our results, are the following.
-- **dataset.** The name of the dataset to be used for k-fold cross-validation or as training for external validation.
+- **dataset.** The name of the dataset to be used for k-fold cross-validation.
-Valid options include "brca" (TCGA breast), "swedish" (SCAN-B), "kidney_ihc_det" (TCGA kidney with genes favorable for immunohistochemistry), "kidney_ihc_det_os" (TCGA kidney with genes favorable for immunohistochemistry, including survival data), and "custom".
-The preparation of the cancer datasets is described in Cattelani and Fortino [1].
-Selecting the "custom" option a user can provide its own dataset.
+Valid options include...
 - **mvmo_algorithm**.
 The name of the main algorithm.
-Select "classic_ga" for NSGA*, "adjusted" for DOSA-MO wrapping NSGA*.
+Select "classic_ga" for NSGA*, ...
-- **adjuster_regressor**.
-The regression model used by DOSA-MO to predict the overestimation.
-Ignored by the other main algorithms.
-The options include "zero" (predicts always 0), "dummy" (weighed average), "ptree" (pruned decision tree), "RFReg" (random forest regression), "SVR" (support vector regression), and "rSVR" (SVR with optimized regularization).
 - **objectives**.
-A string that specifies the objectives and if required also the inner model.
-For balanced accuracy and root-leanness with naive Bayes as inner model it is "[["bal_acc", "naive_bayes"], "root_leanness"]".
+A string that specifies the objectives and if required also the inner model...
-Supported inner models for classification include "naive_bayes", "svm" (support vector machine), and "logistic".
 Survival analysis can be requested by inserting "["c-index", "Cox", "survival"]" in the list, e.g.
-"[["bal_acc", "svm"], "root_leanness", ["c-index", "Cox", "survival"]]".
+"["root_leanness", ["c-index", "Cox", "survival"]]".
 - **use_big_defaults**.
 Boolean parameter, the default is "false" and some parameters are set for a short test run.
 When true these parameters are set for a long serious run.
 This must be set to true to reproduce our results.
-- **external_dataset**.
-The name of the external dataset.
-The accepted values are the same of the parameter "dataset".
-This parameter is ignored when running k-fold cross-validation.
 - **cross_validation**.
 If true and if not running an external validation, the k-fold cross-validation is performed, and the results saved.
 - **final_optimization**.
 If true and if not running an external validation, the optimization on the whole dataset is